MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/design-and-ui-intro.md

 ---
-Description: The universal design features included in every UWP app help you build apps that scale beautifully across a range of devices.
+description: The universal design features included in every UWP app help you build apps that scale beautifully across a range of devices.
 title: Introduction to Windows app design (Windows apps) ms.assetid: 50A5605E-3A91-41DB-800A-9180717C1E86 ms.date: 09/24/2020